wfjm/w11/doc/w11a_diff_70_mmu_trap_suppression.md

 when an MMU register is accessed, thus `MMR0` to `MMR3` and any of the `PDR` and `PAR` registers.

-This causes test 061 of `ekbee1` to fail.
+This causes `ekbee1` tests 61 and 63 to fail.

 The w11 doesn't implement this trap suppression (neither does SimH or e11).